School bullying: Cyberbullying

+Cyberbullying is defined as aggressive, intentional act of harm by a group or individual using electronic forms of contact, and it is done repeatedly and over time, against a victim who cannot easily defend themselves.
+Cyberbullying is a relatively complex and relevant phenomenon during the adolescent age period with serious negative consequences for both victims and aggressors.
+Research demonstrates that learning experiences of cyberbullying are significantly associated with maladaptive behaviors in school, a general increase in aggression, and maladaptive personality traits.

 Sexual

 Sexual bullying is "any bullying behaviour, whether physical or non-physical, that is based on a person's sexuality or gender."
 A BBC Panorama questionnaire aimed at English teens aged 11 to 19 found that, of the 273 respondents, 28 had been forced to do something sexual, 31 had seen it happen to someone else, and 40 had experienced unwanted touching.
 U.K. government figures show that in the 2007–2008 school year, there were 3,450 fixed-period exclusions and 120 expulsions from schools in England due to sexual misconduct.
 This included incidents such as groping and using sexually insulting language.
 From April 2008 to March 2009, ChildLine counselled a total of 156,729 children, 26,134 of whom spoke about bullying as a main concern and 300 of whom spoke specifically about sexual bullying.
-Sexting cases are also on the rise and have become a major source of bullying.
-The circulation of explicit photos of those involved, either around school or on the internet, put the originators in a position to be scorned and bullied.
+Sexting cases are also on the rise and have become a major source of bullying and the circulation of explicit photos of those involved, either around school or on the internet, put the originators in a position to be scorned and bullied.
+There have been reports of some cases in which the bullying has been so extensive that the victim has taken their life.